-- and cloud-producing airstream concurs with a pronounced poleward displacement of the upper-level PV contours (labelled R1).
+175 trough that wraps cyclonically around the surface low.
+The outflow of this ascending and cloud-producing airstream concurs with a strong poleward displacement of the upper-level PV contours.
 This ridge building marks the onset of block Thor.
-Ten days later on 11 October 2016, Fig. 1b shows the maintenance phase of block Thor.
-At this point in time, Thor (R2) is characterized by a region of low upper-level PV, high surface pressure and subsidence with low or no clouds over Scandinavia.
-Further upstream over the North Atlantic, two cyclonic systems (T3 and T4) are associated with strong cloud activity and ridge amplification (R3 and R4). - 6
+Ten days later, Fig. 1b shows the maintenance phase of block Thor, which is characterized by a region of low PV, high surface pressure and subsidence with low or no clouds over Scandinavia, and two cyclonic systems with high clouds over the North Atlantic.